Easiest Way To Fail In SaaS

 • How long will it take until you are cash flow positive and do you need investment?

 • How will you be distributing this project?
-Describe your current method as well as potential other methods.
+Describe your current method as well as other potential distribution channels.

 • Who are your buyers?
-If you don’t already have quantified buyer personas,
+Do you have quantified buyer personas?

-• Can you make a list of buyers to call today including their name, email, & phone numbers?
+• Can you make a list of buyers to call today, including their name, email, and phone numbers?

 • Do they want what you’re selling?
 How do you know?

-• How does your price compare to your competitor’s price?
+• How does your price compare to your competitors’ prices?

 • What is your unique selling proposition?